juxt/yada/dev/resources/user-manual.md

 handlers.
 Pedestal pre-dates core.async and manifold.
 It does not offer a manifold chain, so exploiting async in Pedestal arguably requires more up-front work.

+## Concluding remarks

+In this user-manual we have seen how yada can help create flexible HTTP services with a data-oriented syntax, and how the adoption of a declarative data format (rather than functional composition) allows us to easily extend yada's functionality in various ways.

+Asynchronous operation can be exploited wherever required, with fine-grained control residing with the user, using futures and promises, avoiding the need for deeply-nested code full of callback functions.